Decide who will take care of things if something happens to you.

 A non-durable POA lets you name someone to accomplish a specific task, like signing a contract while you’re out of the country.
 It takes effect when you sign it and expires once the task is finished.
 It also expires if you become incapacitated, so if you were injured before the contract got signed, it could only be signed by someone with your durable power of attorney.

 Setting up the right power of attorney documents can give you peace of mind in case you are unable to make your own financial or medical decisions.

 A general power of attorney has several duties and obligations.
 Make sure you understand what's required of you before you make any significant decisions.

 For estate planning, the durable power of attorney offers the best protection.
 It goes into effect when you sign it, stays in effect if you become incapacitated, and expires only when you die or revoke it.
-You can create one easily using a power of attorney form.

 Another option you can consider is a springing durable power of attorney.
 It "springs" into effect when a specific event happens, like being declared incompetent.
 If you do this, make sure you clearly define the event—or your agent may need to get a court order to act on your behalf.